 Merge Worksheet in Excel

-Merging multiple sheets into one worksheet one by one is the tough task but thankfully we have a feature called “Consolidate” in excel and also from Excel 2010 onwards we can use “Power Query” as a worksheet merger.
+Merging multiple sheets into one worksheet one by one is a tough task, but thankfully we have a feature called “Consolidate” in excel, and also from Excel 2010 onwards, we can use “Power Query” as a worksheet merger.
 In this article, we will show you how to merge worksheets into one.

 Getting the data in multiple worksheets is quite common but combining all the worksheet data into once is the job of the person who receives the data in different sheets.

 The easiest and quickest way to merge multiple worksheets data into one is by using the built-in feature of excel “Consolidate.”
 For example, look at the below data in excel sheets.